midoshouse/ootr-multiworld/assets/doc/server-client-protocol.md

 ## `0x15` DungeonRewardInfo

 Notifies the server about information on the locations of dungeon rewards (medallions and spiritual stones) that the player has obtained from the game.
 Should be sent each time the player gains new relevant information, whether by opening the dungeon reward info screen in the pause menu or by other means such as reading a hint or collecting the reward itself.
-The server only uses this information for auto-tracking, but should always be sent regardless.
+This information is only used for auto-tracking, but should always be sent regardless.
 May only be sent while in a room.
 Consists of the following fields:

 * `reward`: 2 bytes with one of the following values:
     * `0x0000`: Light Medallion